Quick answer

 Life Insurance Policies

 Life insurance policies can also play a crucial role in inheritance tax planning.
-If a policy is written in trust, the payout typically falls outside of the estate, thus avoiding inheritance tax.
-This can be a valuable strategy for mitigating potential tax liabilities.
+If a policy is written in trust, the payout typically falls outside of the estate, helping to reduce inheritance tax exposure.
+This can be a valuable strategy for reducing potential tax liabilities.

 It’s essential to review your life insurance policies to ensure they are structured in a tax-efficient manner.
 Policies that are not written in trust may form part of your estate and could increase your estate’s tax liability.
 By understanding how life insurance policies are treated for inheritance tax purposes, you can make informed decisions to protect your estate.